SAFCSP-Team/polymorphism/README.md

 **Problem**

-Create `Bank` class that have a method called getRateOfInterest() and apply the concept of polymorphism to perform the method in differnt ways possible
+Create `Bank` class that has a method called `getRateOfInterest()` and apply the concept of polymorphism to perform the method in different ways possible

 **Implementation**